pollardd/Lora-Gate-Alarm/README.md

 - Set a time zone in hours plus or minus UTC in constants.py  (no automatic daylight savings adjustments are made)
 - Set a NTP time pool server local to you in constants.py
 - Save the files to the required devices as listed below.
+- Configure FULLBATTERY= and EMPTYBATTERY= IN mainGate.py to contain the maximum and minumum voltage levels for your battery.
+These will be converted and displeyed as a percentage.
+Trial and error may be required.
+Percentage displayed on the internal web page.
 - Disable debugging in constants.py by setting it to 0 once things are running smoothly

 NOTE: While testing set LOWPOWERMODE to False (constants.py) on remote device while connected to Thonny.
 It mucks up the USB connection and confuse the shit out of you.